ScottLouvau/experiments/Performance/Copy/README.md

 # C# Byte Copy Performance

-This project contains a set of simple methods to copy from one byte array to another in C# to measure the performance of different approaches.
-My goal was to get as close to the full memory bandwidth reported by memory benchmarks as possible.
+I wanted to know the fastest way to copy from one byte array to another in C#, and to see if I could match the benchmark-reported memory bandwidth of my computer.

+The AIDA64 benchmark reports the memory copy bandwidth of my ASUS ROG Zephyrus G14 at about [**39.6 GB/s**](https://rog.asus.com/us/articles/reviews/rog-zephyrus-g14-lab-report-2).
+Importantly, AIDA64 counts [the sum](https://forums.aida64.com/topic/3708-memory-bench-questions/) of the read and write size in this measurement, so this really means about 20 GB of data can be copied in one second.
+My numbers below only count the copied data size once, as this makes more sense to me as a programmer.

 ### Conclusions

-I wasn't able to get the full copy memory bandwidth reported for my computer, which should be **40 GB/s** according to AIDA64.

 The fastest single threaded copy, at 13 GB/s, was **Unsafe.CopyBlock()**.